 Let's start with a simple big picture question.
 How big is your online opportunity?
 Business schools like to talk about your "total available market" or TAM.
 We recommend taking a similar approach to your digital marketing strategy.
-As a remodeling business, how many potential customers are online right now, raising their hand by asking questions about renovations, interior design decisions, or straight up looking for contractors in your area?
+As a business, how many potential customers are online right now, raising their hand by asking questions about renovations, interior design decisions, or straight up looking for contractors in your area?

+Let's take the home remodeling sector for example, since our team recently completed a major project for a client in this industry.
 To give you some idea, there are over 2.5 million searches that include variations of the term "remodeling" in the United States every month according to SEMrush, a popular and powerful tool for search engine optimization (SEO) and marketing (SEM).
 That's a lot of searches.
 Your next step would be to narrow down those searches to your region.
 This will help you understand how many people are researching remodeling questions in the areas where your business operates.
 For example, "remodel Chicago" yields about 7,000 searches a month.

 What does this search volume tell us?
 A lot.
 For one, it means that if you wanted to completely dominate search result pages with ads and always appear at the top, you would do quite well with a paid ad budget of $3,000-$5,000 a month.
 With a limited number of searches for a particular search term, you may soon hit a spend ceiling and expand to other keywords based on your goals and budget.
 We can infer this by looking at estimated costs per click (CPCs) and typical clickthrough rates.
 The Google Ads platform also provides guidance to help you understand search volumes vis-a-vis your ad budget.

 Buying ads is a great way to guarantee you are reaching your audience and bringing people to your website.
 But it's not the only way.